0x007E/oled/_posts/2025-09-04-FRAME-Parameters.md

 ![FRAME Text 2 Pages]({{ '/assets/images/display-frame-text-2pages.png' | relative_url }})

 The filled areas in the image above and below the text can no longer be written on.
+Otherwise the text itself gets destroyed.

 ## Width/Height of the TTY